onqtam/headjack/src/introduction.md

 Headjack is about better trust - not trustlessness

-Breaking apart identity and media allows for better incentives -->
+Breaking apart identity and media allows for better incentives

+it does not deal with storage and neither with routing - any kind of routing can be implemented on top of it with the advantage of addressing content in bulk or by source (publisher or creator)

+ -->

 - Following the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) - in Headjack identity is simply an identifier (unique number) and anything orthogonal (KYC, profiles, privacy) can be layered on top of it. <!-- through data associations -->